zwq2018/Math-Reasoning-With-PLMs/README.md

   python process_math23k.py
   ```
 ## Citation
-If you find this work useful, please cite our paper:
+If you find this work useful, please cite our paper